carlosmcastro/NASA-Space-APP_Backend/README.md

 *Limits.py added constant au, which was deleted by mistake from the original script.

 *Limits.py Added exception for parabolic and hyperbolic orbits, with eccentricity not allowed.

+*Python's max() and min() functions were dispensed with.
+And it has been changed by the equivalent Pandas functions, this radically accelerates the execution of certain processes.